creek-service/aggregate-template/docs/_docs/1 - intro/03 - add_service.md

    {: .notice--info}
 4. Click [Run workflow](){: .btn .btn--small .btn--disabled .btn--success} button below.

-This will kick off a workflow that adds the new service module, though you may need to refresh the page to view it.
+This will kick off a workflow that adds the new module containing the boilerplate code for a new service, though you may need to refresh the page to view it.
-The workflow will add a module container the boilerplate code for a new service.

 Once the workflow is complete, it's ready for you to [build your Kafka Streams Topology][topology] and add [system tests][systemTests].